-- Use, possess, or distribute tobacco products-including e-cigarettes, alcoholic beverages, illegal substances, or drugs; - Host or attend events where illegal distribution of alcohol, drugs, or other illegal substances is present; - Steal or damage school or personal property; - Exhibit personal misconduct, during or after school hours that could lead to the involvement of law enforcement agencies. - Enter inappropriate postings to the internet i.e. Facebook, MySpace accounts such as reference to drugs, alcohol, illicit and violent behavior, inappropriate pictures, videos, bullying, etc. This also includes the use of texting and/or all other types of social media.
+- Use, possess, or distribute tobacco products-including e-cigarettes, vaping devices, alcoholic beverages, illegal substances, or drugs; - Host or attend events where illegal distribution of alcohol, drugs, or other illegal substances is present; - Steal or damage school or personal property; - Exhibit personal misconduct, during or after school hours that could lead to the involvement of law enforcement agencies. - Enter inappropriate postings to the internet (i.e. Facebook, Tik Tok.
+Instagram, YouTube, Snap Chat) accounts such as reference to drugs, alcohol, illicit and violent behavior, inappropriate pictures, videos, bullying, etc. This also includes the use of texting and/or all other types of social media.